frob/dc2019rtd/content/outline.md

   aside.notes
     :markdown-it
-      - Cool stuff
+      - How it works
-      - Voice App 101
+      - Technology
       - Architecture
-      - Natural Language Processing
-      - Current Market
-      - VUI design tips
-      - Bringin it Home
+      - Into to Elixir
-      - Questions
+      - Conclusion

   :markdown-it

     ## Foreshadowing

+      - How it works
-      - [✔️] Cool stuff
+      - Technology
-      - [  ] Voice App 101
-      - [  ] Architecture
+      - Architecture
-      - [  ] Natural Language Processing
-      - [  ] Current Market
-      - [  ] VUI design tips
-      - [  ] Bringin it Home
+      - Into to Elixir
-      - [  ] Questions
+      - Conclusion